IanRPage/RPEngine/README.md

 ## TODO

+- [ ] look into forward declarations for certain classes that rely on others
 - [ ] make a callback system for event handling. right now `Renderer::drawFrame`
       is responsible for executing events
 - [ ] add `gtest` testing suite to ensure physical accuracy